AMERICAN RABBIT HOUND ASSOCIATION

 3.

-a kennel or partnership or an immediate member of his/her family.
-Immediate
+owned by them, a kennel or partnership or an immediate member of his/her

 household.